Anjali001/Anjali001/README.md

  ### <div align="center">I'm Anjali, a Data Science and Machine Learning MSc student at University College London</div>

-- 🔭 I’m currently working with Ocado Technology London for developing deep learning models for demand forecasting as an Intern
+- 🔭 Recently finished my masters thesis with Ocado Technology London for developing deep learning models for demand forecasting as a Machine Learning Engineer

 - 🌱 I’m currently learning how to use cloud services for deploying ML models (GCP - Vertex AI) .